va loan network white logo

 How complex your entitlement and property pattern looks 0 / 100

 Tell us whether you already have a VA loan, what you plan to do with your current home, and how big the next purchase is.
-The tool will flag whether you are likely in a full‑entitlement lane or a partial/second‑tier lane where overlays bump up.
+The tool will flag whether you’re likely in a full‑entitlement lane or a partial/second‑tier lane where overlays bump up.

 Scenario Library: Advanced VA Situations

 Use this library as your knowledge base for complex VA files.
-Each card gives a direct “quick answer” and then a deeper dive with lender overlays, documentation expectations, and related guides.
+Each card gives a quick answer and a deeper dive.
 You can also load a scenario into the triage tool above.

 1. Credit, Qualification, and Overcoming Credit Issues

 • VA does not set a universal minimum score.
-Lenders layer their own credit overlays that move with risk and market conditions.
-If automated underwriting returns a “Refer,” a manual underwrite can still approve when residual income, housing history, and compensating factors are strong.
-A targeted score‑lift and lender shopping strategy usually beats guessing.
+Lenders use overlays that move with risk and market conditions.
+A “Refer” can still close via manual underwrite when residual income, housing history, and compensating factors are strong.

 Bad Credit VA Loan Guide